Nikolay Alexeyev

+Following a series of antisemitic outbursts directed at western LGBT rights figures and institutions, Alexeyev permanently ended his activism in 2013.
+He was granted Swiss citizenship in 2016, and lives in Geneva with his husband.

 Background

-Born and raised in Moscow, in 1995 Nikolay Alexeyev graduated from high-school with the advanced study of English language.
-In 2000 he graduated with honors from the Lomonosov Moscow State University with a degree in Public Administration (previously known as the Institute of Public Administration and Social Studies).
+Born and raised in Moscow, in 1995, Alexeyev graduated from high-school with the advanced study of English language.
+In 2000, he graduated with honors from the Lomonosov Moscow State University with a degree in Public Administration (previously known as the Institute of Public Administration and Social Studies).

 During his studies, Alexeyev became interested in the Constitutional Law in Russia.
-In the summers of 1996, 1997, and 1998 he worked as an intern in the Secretariat of the Russian Constitutional Court in Moscow.
+In the summers of 1996, 1997, and 1998, he worked as an intern in the Secretariat of the Russian Constitutional Court in Moscow.
 As an assistant to the judge, he prepared case materials and confinements for the decisions of the Court.

 In 1998, being a third year student of Lomonosov Moscow State University, Alexeyev released his first book Citizen's Complaints to the Constitutional Court.

-Between November 2000 to February 2001 he worked as a special correspondent for the Russian daily newspaper Sevodnya.
+Between November 2000 to February 2001, he worked as a special correspondent for the Russian daily newspaper Sevodnya.
 The paper which belonged to Russian oligarch Vladimir Gusinsky was closed in April 2001 after state-owned Gazprom-Media took full control over it.

 After graduating from the University, Alexeyev stayed at his department to continue postgraduate studies in constitutional, municipal and administrative law.
-In November 2001 he was forced to leave the Postgraduate Program of the Moscow State University, Department of Public Administration (Legal Fundamentals of State Regulation Department) due to the non-acceptance of his research of the legal status of sexual minorities as his thesis.
+In November 2001, he was forced to leave the Postgraduate Program of the Moscow State University, Department of Public Administration (Legal Fundamentals of State Regulation Department) due to the non-acceptance of his research of the legal status of sexual minorities as his thesis.
 This research was published in his 2002 book "Legal Regulation of the Status of Sexual Minorities: Russia in the Light of International Organisations' Practice and Legislation of Other Countries".

-In June 2002 Alexeyev published his second book "Gay Marriage: Family Status of Same-Sex Couples in International, National and Local Law" which summarized legal situation in terms of the recognition of same-sex unions around the world.
+In June 2002, Alexeyev published his second book "Gay Marriage: Family Status of Same-Sex Couples in International, National and Local Law" which summarized legal situation in terms of the recognition of same-sex unions around the world.